Program Basics Figures

-- This 2019 progress report only provides data from affected sources that submitted hourly emissions data in 2019.
-Units not reporting data (e.g., those monitoring using periodic testing) are not included in this report.
+- This progress report only provides data from affected sources that submitted hourly emissions data in 2021.
+Mercury emissions data are not available for 79 low emitting electric generating units.

-- The CSAPR NOₓ Ozone Season Group 1 program applies only to sources in Georgia.
+- Since the start of CSAPR Update in 2017, the CSAPR NOₓ Ozone Season Group 1 program applies only to sources in Georgia.